-A. Meal and incidental expense (MIE) per diem - ACA shall cover the MIE of travelers by reimbursing travelers for MIE expenses, in accordance with the standards set forth herein, when the traveler travels outside a radius of 50 miles from the traveler's regular duty post for the time periods set forth below.
+A. Meal and Incidental Expense ("MIE") Per Diem.
+ACA shall cover the MIE of travelers by reimbursing travelers for MIE expenses, in accordance with the standards set forth herein, when the traveler travels outside a radius of 50 miles from the traveler's regular duty post for the time periods set forth below.
 The MIE per diem shall be paid on a reimbursement basis (i.e., after the traveler returns from travel), based on actual expenses, up to GSA rates per day, as documented by itemized receipts.
-Incidental expenses where a receipt is not customary, such as valet or bell hop tips, may be allowed, subject to the per diem maximum.
+Reasonable incidental expenses2 where a receipt is not customary, such as valet or bellhop tips, may be allowed, subject to the per diem maximum.

-B. MIE rates
+B. MIE Rates.

-- 1. Full travel days For days in which the traveler is in travel status for 24 hours, the MIE per diem rate shall be the maximum per diem base rates established by the GSA for full travel days. - 2.
-Partial travel days with overnight stay For days in which the traveler is in travel status for less than 24 hours in conjunction with an overnight stay, the MIE per diem rate shall be the sum of the meal and incidental expenses breakdown set by the GSA for the time the traveler was in travel status.
-For example, if the traveler returns to their duty post, arriving in the afternoon, they would be eligible for up to the sum of the MIE breakdown set by the GSA for breakfast and lunch plus the incidental allowance for the last travel day. - 3.
-Partial travel days with no overnight stay For days in which the traveler is in travel status for less than 24 hours and there is no overnight stay, the MIE per diem rate shall be the sum of the meal and incidental expenses breakdown set by the GSA for the time the traveler was in travel status.
-Meal reimbursement with no overnight stay is taxable to the traveler and will be included with their payroll for tax purposes. - 4.
-The destination used to determine the meal rate if no lodging is incurred, is the location in which the meal is purchased.
+1. Full Travel Days - For days in which the traveler is in travel status for 24 hours, the MIE per diem rate shall be the maximum per diem base rates established by the GSA for full travel days.

+2. Partial Travel Days with Overnight Stay - For days in which the traveler is in travel status for less than 24 hours in conjunction with an overnight stay, the MIE per diem rate shall be the sum of the MIE breakdown set by the GSA for the time the traveler was in travel status.
+For example, if the traveler returns to their duty post, arriving in the afternoon, they would be eligible for up to the sum of the MIE breakdown set by the GSA for the time allowance for the last travel day.